 Fleets with alternative drives

 Therefore, a first step for the logistics service providers will be to convert their fleets to alternative drives or to combine different kinds of drives.
-Starting in 2030, no more combustion engines should be built and registered in Germany.
+Starting in 2035, no more combustion engines should be built and registered in Europe.
 The alternatives are already available: Electric motors are booming, but hydrogen and gas-operated vehicles are also available on the market.
 The euphoria is essentially restricted by two factors: the maximum range and an appropriate charging infrastructure.
 Each kind of drive has its advantages and disadvantages – also for delivery in inner cities.

 “Logistics service providers are confronted with the question of where conventional drives and alternatives can be deployed optimally,” says Hormuth, “the conversion to a mixed fleet requires new transport optimization, which takes the existing framework conditions into account.”
 Here, the sustainability factor should not pose disadvantages from an economic point of view.